Multi-Factor Authentication (MFA), Troubleshooting

 Other Topics

-If you choose for Duo to remember you or trust your browser, a trusted session will be created for 24 hours between you, your browser, and the endpoint you are logging into.
-This involves using a browser cookie.
+If you choose for Duo to remember you or trust your browser, a trusted session will be created for 24 hours.
 If you have restrictive cookie settings in your browser, you may run into issues utilizing this feature.
-This Duo documentation page has more details: https://help.duo.com/s/article/2189?language=en_US.
+This Duo documentation page has more details: Can Duo's Remembered Devices feature work if third-party cookies are blocked?.

 If the above didn't work, try the following troubleshooting steps: